amplitude/Amplitude-Android/README.md

 8. Events are saved locally.
 Uploads are batched to occur every 10 events and every 10 seconds.
 After calling logEvent in your app, you will immediately see data appear on Giraffe Graph.

+# Tracking Events #

+It's important to think about what types of events you care about as a developer.
+You should aim to track at least 5 and no more than 50 types of events within your app.
+Common event types are different screens within the app, actions the user initiates (such as pressing a button), and events you want the user to complete (such as filling out a form, completing a level, or making a payment).
+Shoot me an email if you want to talk about what would be best for you to track.

 # Tracking Sessions #

-To track session lengths, add the following to each onResume() in every activity in your app:
+A session is the period of time that a user has the app in the foreground.
+Sessions within 10 seconds of each other are merged into a single session.
+To track sessions, add the following to each onResume() in every activity in your app:

     EventLog.startSession()